 Get results from 9 other friends for their 10,000 trials and record the result in a table.
 Use all of these results to again estimate the probability of your pen landing on a crack.
+This brings the total number of trials to 100,000 therefore providing a much improved estimate of the actual probability.

 Calculate the 'reciprocal' of your answer to Question 7, ("Flip it") and double the result.
 To what number is this similar?
 Is this a coincidence? - Discuss.
+Doubling the reciprocal of the answer ≈ 3.1416